Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Large behavior of the Feynman amplitudes

 and:

-\\ ii)\,\,\textit{Two-loops computation.} We now move on to the two loops computation of the self energy $\tau^{(2)}(p)$.
-At the leading order in the deep UV, there are only one relevant diagram, which is:
+\\ ii)\,\,\textit{Two-loops computation.} We now move on to the two loops computation of the self-energy $\tau^{(2)}(p)$.
+At the leading order in the deep UV, there is only one relevant diagram, which is:

 We recall that we need to compute only $\tau(0)$ and $\tau^\prime(0)$ to build the renormalization group flow in the deep UV.
 From the previous diagram, it is quite natural to split the computation as the sum of two distinct contributions: